Summer in the garden at Uppark

 Out in the gardens of Uppark you can explore the tranquil gardens that lead the eye to endless views over the South Downs and out to sea.

-The garden you see today was shaped by the prominent garden designer Humphry Repton, who created plans around 1810 for Uppark’s then owner Sir Harry Fetherstonhaugh.
+The garden at Uppark was shaped by the prominent garden designer Humphry Repton, who created plans around 1810 for Uppark’s then owner Sir Harry Fetherstonhaugh.

 Although not all of Repton’s designs were implemented, he is thought to have been responsible for the game larder and the Borghese vase on top of the mound, as well as for relocating the main approach to the house to where is it today.

 " It would appear presumptive of me to suggest any improvement or alteration to a place which possesses so many natural advantages as Uppark."